shaheenkhanwork01/covid19-forecasting-prophet/README.md

 ### 6. Model Evaluation

-The model was evaluated using:
+I checked the model using:

-* MAE — Mean Absolute Error
+* MAE
-* MSE — Mean Squared Error
+* MSE
-* RMSE — Root Mean Squared Error
+* RMSE
-* MAPE — Mean Absolute Percentage Error
+* MAPE

 ## 📈 Results

-The Prophet model achieved:
+The model achieved:

 **MAPE = 4.02%**

 This means the predictions were fairly close to the actual values during the 7-day test period.

-The model followed the overall trend but predicted fewer cases than the actual values during the last few days.
+The model followed the overall trend, but it predicted fewer cases than the actual number during the last few days.

-## 🧠 Final Interpretation
+## 🧠 My Understanding

-I used the **Prophet model** to predict COVID-19 cases.
+I used Prophet to predict COVID-19 cases.

-The model was tested on the last **7 days** of data.
-The MAPE was **4.02%**, which shows that the predictions were fairly close to the actual values.

-However, the model predicted fewer cases than the actual number during the last few days.

-## ✅ Conclusion

-Overall, the Prophet model was able to understand the general trend and make fairly good **short-term predictions**.
+The model was able to understand the general trend and gave fairly good short-term predictions.
+However, the predictions were not perfect.

-This project helped me learn:
+COVID-19 cases can change because of many outside factors, so the model cannot always predict the exact number of cases.

+## 📝 Conclusion

+Overall, Prophet worked well for understanding the trend and making short-term predictions.

+Through this project, I learned about:

 * Data cleaning
 * Data analysis
 * Data visualization
 * Time-series forecasting
-* Prophet model implementation
+* Prophet
 * Model evaluation

-However, COVID-19 cases can change because of many outside factors.
-Therefore, the model may not always give accurate predictions.

-**Final conclusion:** The model is useful for **short-term forecasting**, but it should not be considered a perfect long-term prediction model.
+This project is mainly useful for **learning and short-term forecasting**.

 ## 🚀 Google Colab

-The complete project can be viewed and run in Google Colab:
+I created this project using Google Colab.

 👉 [**Open COVID-19 Forecasting Project in Google Colab**](https://colab.research.google.com/drive/1H66A9spwlKd3GkxknNKqRAzpDG8ImXHm?usp=sharing)

 ## 📁 Project Files

-* `covid19_forecasting_prophet.ipynb` — Complete project notebook
+* `covid19_forecasting_prophet.ipynb` — Project notebook
-* `README.md` — Project documentation
+* `README.md` — Project information

-## 📚 Learning Outcomes

-Through this project, I learned:

-* Data cleaning
-* Data analysis
-* Data visualization
-* Time-series forecasting
-* Prophet model implementation
-* Train-test splitting
-* Model evaluation
-* Result interpretation

 ## ⚠️ Limitations

-COVID-19 cases can change because of many external factors.
-Therefore, the model may not always produce accurate predictions.
+COVID-19 cases are affected by many factors, so the model may not always give accurate predictions.

-This project is mainly focused on **short-term forecasting**.
+The model should mainly be used for **short-term forecasting**, not as a perfect long-term prediction.

 ## 👨‍💻 Author